 Today, the Farm is a second home to a community of innovators and entrepreneurs.
 Everything inside and out was built by hand and crafted with a love for nature and organic design.
 Workspace managers believe that work doesn’t have to feel like work, so all their spaces are infused with the energy of the community who has come to stay there.

 It you like dogs and believe that future belongs to niche-specific coworkings (female only, rural spaces), launching a pet friendly enterprise may become your USP (unique sales proposition).
 As you see, there are several options for you to choose from.

 - Coworking having a few dog-friendly days a week.

 - Space welcoming members coming with pets all the time.

 The last variant is a kind of dog owners dream.
 It allows not only bring the pup to work and check if it's chewing something every now and again while it is at the owner's feet but helping entrepreneurs stay productive and know that their dog is outside having fun.
 You can help dog owners preserve their peace of mind ensuring their pet is fine and safe, outside, in a fenced-in area with people watching it.
 In addition to knowing the dog is safe, members realize that after day-time activities it will be exhausted when they get home, which is really good for pup's health.

 So, are you ready to let the dogs in?
 How are you going to implement this in your coworking space?
 Did I miss anything in the article?
 Would you like to add some valuable tips for owners running a pet-friendly space?
 Your thoughts as well as questions are welcome in the comments.

-Every like and share may help a coworking owner take positive decision on making their space pet friendly!
+Every like and share may help a coworking owner take positive decision about making their space pet friendly🐶!